Home Shows A to Z

 It was suggested by London Weekend that the Yorkshireman should host a talk show, similar in vein to BBC's resident Yorkshireman Michael Parkinson who had Saturday evenings sewn up at the time.

 Starting on Sunday nights in June 1972 Eleven Plus was a late night talk show, but it found a better location on Friday evenings, re-badged Russell Harty Plus towards the end of the year.
-Russell played host to the likes of Cass Elliott, Liberace, Little Richard and Wings.
+Russell played host to the likes of Cass Elliot, Liberace, Little Richard and Wings.
 In 1973 he would have legendary encounters with The Who and David Bowie, while many of the era's greats like Elton John, Rod Stewart, Ringo Starr, Neil Sedaka, Wizzard, David Essex, Bryan Ferry, Slade, Gilbert O'Sullivan and Gary Glitter turned up, culminating with Russell Harty Plus Pop, a wonderful compilation broadcast on a Saturday morning in January 1974.
 In December 1975 London Weekend broadcast Harty's documentary about Elton John who, in one of his more extravagant moments, flew his family and entire record company staff to see him perform live at Dodger's Stadium in Los Angeles.

 Harty seemed genuinely concerned about sudden fame and what it can and will do to those who were ill-prepared or had just miscalculated.
 His interview with David Cassidy in 1976 when the star was still in shock from the death of a fan at one of his concerts in London was perhaps one of the finest pop interviews broadcast.
 There was a similar encounter with schoolgirl singer Lena Zavaroni the same year.